 Xinhua revealed that total spending in this year’s May Golden Week hit 113.2 billion yuan (US$17.5 billion), representing just 77% of the spending recorded in the same period two years ago.

 The underwhelming takings ran counter to predictions run in state media in April, which predicted a boom time for retailers.
 That’s led some media outlets and observers to speculate about why people are not spending as much as expected.

 Chinese consumption has dragged since Covid-19 put growth in the first half of 2020 into negative territory.
 Economic output regained lost momentum in the remainder of 2020 to hit 100 trillion yuan, resulting in 2.3% overall year-on-year GDP growth.
-But consumption has remained tepid, falling 4% per capita in 202o, as people continue to tighten their belts amid pandemic uncertainty.
+But consumption has remained tepid, falling 4% per capita last year, as people continue to tighten their belts amid pandemic uncertainty.